mshiltonj/resource-routing/README.md

     DELETE  /users/:user_id/tables/:table_id/stories/:id               #=> StoriesController.destroy
     DELETE  /users/:user_id/tables/:table_id/stories/:id.format        #=> StoriesController.destroy

+## .expose_routing_table(app)

+If you have a lot of generated resource routes, you many want a handy way to see all the routes.
+Resource Routing give you a way to do this.

+    var express = require('express');
+    var app = express();
+    var routing = require('resource-routing');
+    routing.expose_routing_table(app);

+This enables a route handler at: `/routing-table` that will display an html table of all the internally generated routes.
+It does NOT include routes not added by resource-routing.

+Some users may want to conditionally enable it. (i.e. In development, but not in production);

 # TODO

 Still a work in progress.
 Need to be able to:

 * declare additional custom routes.
 * define namespaces
+* let user declare the route for the routing table
 * better error checking/validation

 # Authors
-* Steven Hilton <mshiltonj@gmail.com> @mshiltonj
+* Steven Hilton <mshiltonj@gmail.com> [@mshiltonj](http://twitter.com/mshiltonj]

 # LICENSE